SPFBL abuse list

 Registration in DNSAL

-Any company can request registration of the abuse email address in our DNSAL.
-This registration service is paid and the cost depends on the CIDR range you wish to register.
+Any company can apply of the abuse email address in our DNSAL.
+This DNSAL application is free for ASN owners.
+When dealing with a user renting an IP, the DNSAL application will be paid and the cost depends on the CIDR range to be registered or the number of domains.
 If you wish to register your IPs in our DNSAL, contact us requesting a quote and informing all IP ranges plus the abuse address.

 Unsubscribe in DNSAL

 IP changes occur all the time, so any request for unsubscription will be met, from which the requester can prove that he controls the registered IP range or the registered e-mail address.
 If you need your IP address or range to be de-registered from a certain IP in our DNSAL, simply contact us and it will be done with no costs.